daniellopes04/ai-prolog/prolog-bratko/chapter2/README.md

 translate(3, three).
 ```

-## 2.4 - Procedural meaning

-### Exercises

-#### 2.9 Consider the program in Figure 2.10 and simulate, in the style of Figure 2.10, Prolog's execution of the question:
+### 2.9 Consider the program in Figure 2.10 and simulate, in the style of Figure 2.10, Prolog's execution of the question:

 ```prolog
 ?- big(X), dark(X).